yinlabDuke/reaching-pipeline/README.md

 ### Post-DLC
 This is where the pixels produced by DLC are converted to mm, and various features are calculated to be imported into NeuroExplorer.

-**IMPORTANT**
-File structure must be exactly as follows:
-- reaching-pipeline
-  - neuroexplorer
-  - videos
-  - bsoid

-In "neuroexplorer", add all the .nev files.
-In "videos", add all the videos.
-Eventually, the dlc files will also be added to the "videos" directory.
-Additionally, the file names of corresponding neuroexplorer and video files must be identical, except the extension name.

 ### B-SOiD
 Follow the instructions [here](https://bsoid.org)